Bear on expansive sea ice

 Disease

-Like most bear species, polar bears are not very prone to disease.
+Like most bear species, polar bears are not very prone to disease, although some parasites, like Trichinella, and some viruses are known to have infected the bears.

 The big concern for scientists is that more diseases will be introduced as the Arctic warms, due to increased human activity and the migration of lower-latitude species to the Far North.